LaunchCodeEducation/intro-to-professional-web-dev-wiki/Lesson-19-(Angular-Lesson-2).md

 ### Announcements

+1. Check with your class Candidate Engagement Manager for any other announcements.

+#### For Part-Time Students:
 1. Graded assignment #6 is due soon after class 20.
 1. Provide an introduction to what students can expect in unit 2.

-1. Check with your class Candidate Engagement Manager for any other announcements.
+#### For Full-Time Students:
+* Welcome to Day 29!
+* Work through Lesson 29.
+* Assignment 5 due at end of Day.

 ### Topics That Require More Attention